 Interestingly, Silent Guitars are also being used on stage by many artists, thanks to its low maintenance design, feather like weight and feedback free performance.
 Yamaha silent guitars are the popular choice because of their relatively affordable price and wide scale marketing, however there are other builders that offer smaller and more travel friendly silent guitars at varying prices.

 Yamaha is the Silent Guitar manufacturer to beat, thanks to their impressive price to quality ratio.
 And big name artists like Brian May, Mike Stern and Lee Ritenour seem to agree.
 The SLG130NW is the top-of-the-line model designed to give you the true feel and vibe of nylon stringed classical guitars in Silent Guitar format.
 The neck construction follows the conventional classical method and employs an ebony fingerboard.
 So you won't miss your tonewoods too much, even the smoothly curved body frame is made of rosewood and maple.

 The SLG130NW matches the balance and ergonomics of real classical guitars so that it won't slant awkwardly when you play standing or sitting.
 On top of its great nylon string sound, Yamaha equipped this guitar with reverb, chorus and echo effects that will be handy when practicing.
 It requires a 9 volt battery for operation.
-The Yamaha SLG130NW is currently retailing for just under $660.
+The Yamaha SLG130NW usually sells for less than $750.
 For the complete specs and to check out other Yamaha Silent Guitars, head over to Yamaha.
 Get the latest reviews and price at Amazon.com.